kgururaj/GenomicsDB_wiki/Compiling-GenomicsDB.md

 [htsjdk jar](http://search.maven.org/remotecontent?filepath=com/github/samtools/htsjdk/2.4.1/htsjdk-2.4.1.jar) from
 [Maven central](http://search.maven.org/).

-* You don't need an MPI compiler and library to only build the jar and the shared library (no executables).
+* To build the the jar:

         export CLASSPATH=<path_to_htsjdk_jar>:$CLASSPATH
-        make BUILD=release DISABLE_MPI=1 BUILD_JAVA=1 JNI_FLAGS="-I<java_SDK_dir>/include -I<java_SDK_dir>/include/linux" MAXIMIZE_STATIC_LINKING=1

-    This will create the jar file genomicsdb.jar in the bin/ directory.
-You can [install](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html) this jar file into your local Maven repository for use in downstream Maven/Gradle build systems using:

-        mvn install:install-file -Dfile=bin/genomicsdb.jar -DpomFile=src/java/genomicsdb/pom.xml

-    To build the executables as well as the jar, drop the DISABLE_MPI flag (you need an MPI compiler and runtime).

         #On GNU/Linux
         make MPIPATH=<mpi_package_dir>/bin/ BUILD=release LIBCSV_DIR=<libcsv_directory> OPENMP=1 BUILD_JAVA=1 JNI_FLAGS="-I<java_SDK_dir>/include -I<java_SDK_dir>/include/linux"

         #On MacOSX
         make MPIPATH=/usr/local/opt/mpich/bin/ LIBCSV_DIR=/usr/local/opt/libcsv/ OPENSSL_PREFIX_DIR=/usr/local/opt/openssl BUILD=release BUILD_JAVA=1 JNI_FLAGS="-I/System/Library/Frameworks/JavaVM.framework/Headers"

+    You don't need an MPI compiler and library to only build the jar and the shared TileDB/GenomicsDB library (no executables will be built).

+        export CLASSPATH=<path_to_htsjdk_jar>:$CLASSPATH
+        make BUILD=release DISABLE_MPI=1 BUILD_JAVA=1 JNI_FLAGS="-I<java_SDK_dir>/include -I<java_SDK_dir>/include/linux"

+    The jar file genomicsdb.jar will be created in the bin/ directory.
+You can [install](https://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html) this jar file into your local Maven repository for use in downstream Maven/Gradle build systems using:

+        mvn install:install-file -Dfile=bin/genomicsdb.jar -DpomFile=src/java/genomicsdb/pom.xml

 Caveats:
 * The shared library (libtiledbgenomicsdb.so) that is packaged in the jar depends on GNU libc (glibc).
 If you compile the library on one system and run it on another system with a newer version of glibc, the library should work